ANTM: An Aligned Neural Topic Model for Exploring Evolving Topics: Results

-\Cref{fig:pwq:d,fig:pwq:e,fig:pwq:f} compare ANTM-Data2Vec and ANTM-Bert to the other models applied on the arXiv dataset.
-We focus on the embedding-based competitors (BERTopic and DETM-100), so we discard the DTM competitor.
-We report the achieved quality of the competitors as well as of ANTM-BERT and ANTM-Data2Vec.
+As shown in \Cref{fig:pwq:d,fig:pwq:e,fig:pwq:f}, ANTM-Data2Vec and ANTM-Bert is compared against embedding-based models on the arXiv dataset.
 On \Cref{fig:pwq:e}, both configurations of ANTM produce topics that are 25\% more diverse than those produced by DETM and about 10\% less diverse than those obtained by BERTopic.
 On the other hand, on \Cref{fig:pwq:d}, the topics of ANTM-Data2Vec are about 20\% more coherent than the topics of ANTM-BERT and BERTopic and about 15\% less coherent than the topics produced by DETM.
 Since the quality of topic models is defined based on an aggregation of topic coherence and topic diversity, i.e., diversity is valuable when there is coherence and vice versa, ANTM-Data2Vec has the highest quality score compared to BERTopic and DETM (\Cref{fig:pwq:f}).
 This evaluation also shows that ANTM-Data2Vec is more effective than ANTM-BERT on arXiv.
-Moreover, it reinforces the argument that the Aligned Clustering method preserves more information and is more descriptive in explaining temporal topics than NDTMs with global clustering.
+Moreover, it reinforces the argument that the Aligned Clustering method preserves more information and is more descriptive in explaining temporal topics than ADTMs with global clustering.